7wei/shareuhack/_posts/how-to-become-a-frontend-engineer/index.md

 ---
 slug: 'how-to-become-a-frontend-engineer'
-title: 'How to become a competitive front-end engineer in 3 months'
+title: 'How to Become a Competitive Front-End Engineer in 3 Months'
 category: 'work'
 subCategory: 'softwareDevelopment'
-excerpt: 'In this article, we will cover how a rookie can become a competitive front-end engineer - An engineer has a certain level of code quality, have familiarity with a front-end framework, and be popular in the job market.'
+excerpt: 'In this article, we will cover how a rookie can become a competitive front-end engineer—an engineer with a certain level of code quality, familiarity with a front-end framework, and popularity in the job market.'
 coverImage: '/assets/posts/how-to-become-a-frontend-engineer.jpg'
 publishedAt: '2021-07-24'
 updatedAt: '2022-01-11'